shagu/pfUI/README.md

 You need to disable the "Simple Chat" in blizzards interface settings (Advanced Options).
 Then relog and reset/run the firstrun wizard again.

 **How can I enable mouseover cast?**
-Create a macro with "/pfcast SPELLNAME".
+On Vanilla, create a macro with "/pfcast SPELLNAME".
 If you also want to see the cooldown, You might want to add "/run if nil then CastSpellByName("SPELLNAME") end" on top of the macro.
+For The Burning Crusade, just use the regular mouseover macros.

+**Will there be pfUI for Activision's "Classic" remakes?**
+No, it would require an entire rewrite of the AddOn since the game is now a different one.
+The AddOn-API has evolved during the last 15 years and the new "Classic" versions are based on a current retail gameclient.
+I don't plan to play any of those new versions, so I won't be porting any of my addons to it.

 **Everything from scratch?!
 Are you insane?**
 Most probably, yes.